wickedlyethan/wickedlyethan.github.io/content/blog/2025-08-03-how-i-manage-my-music-library.md

 ## Listening everywhere

 Managing the library is a nice ritual but it’s only worth it if you can get to your music everywhere you want, and that has been a freaking journey.
 Music isn’t like documents, where once you’re in plain text land you’re good to go anywhere (except iOS because fuck you).
 You need a file system streamer, renderer, output, etc., and there’s less of a cool hipster movement to make great audio players.
-Again, Spotify has eaten the world.
+Spotify has eaten the world.

 This is where this gets pretty inaccessible if you’re like me and have requirements like: